napi-rs/website/blog/announce-v2.md

 <Diff />

-The `v2` was started at [Aug 10, 2021](https://github.com/napi-rs/napi-rs/pull/696). `v2` aims to provide easier use API and better compatible with the Node.js ecosystem.
+Work for `v2` started on [Aug 10, 2021](https://github.com/napi-rs/napi-rs/pull/696) and it aims to provide easier to use API's and better compatibility with the Node.js ecosystem.

 The core of the `v2` release is the new `macro` API for defining **JavaScript** values in **Rust**.
 Let's see the differences between `v1` and `v2` by implementing a minimal runnable `sum` function: